-A. Notification of Discharges Resulting from Manure, Litter, and Process Wastewater Storage, Handling, On-site Transport, and Application the facility.
+A. Notification of Discharges Resulting from Manure, Litter, and Process Wastewater Storage, Handling, On-site Transport, and Application

+The general permit provides that in the event of a discharge of pollutants to waters of the United States, the permittee is required to make immediate oral notification within 24-hours to ODAFF/AEMS Division at 405-522-5892.
+The permittee must also notify ODAFF/AEMS Division at P.O.
+Box 528804, Oklahoma City, OK 73152-8804, in writing, within fourteen (14) working days of the discharge from the facility.
 In addition, the permittee must keep a copy of the notification submitted to ODAFF together with the other records required by this permit.
 The discharge notification must include: 1) A description of the discharge and its cause, including a description of the flow path to the receiving water body and an estimate of the flow and volume discharged; and 2) The period of non-compliance, including exact dates and times, the anticipated time it is expected to continue, and steps taken or planned to reduce, eliminate and prevent recurrence of the discharge.
 This reporting requirement is a standard permit condition under 40 CFR 122.41(1)(6).
 Note that runoff that meets the criteria of the agricultural storm water exemption does not constitute a point source discharge.